The growing DIY movement means a lot more people are welding now.

 Different materials have different characteristics related to heat and electricity.
 It matters a great deal what material you’re welding.
 The characteristics of mild steel are very different from those of aluminum.

-Aluminum doesn’t melt at the same temperature as mild steel and neither conducts electricity or holds heat to the same degree as stainless steel or titanium.
+Aluminum doesn’t melt at the same temperature as mild steel nor conducts electricity or holds heat to the same degree as stainless steel or titanium.

 Before you can even start, you have to choose the right process and take care of the mechanical and technical setup.
 The wire you choose, the shielding gas, and the machine settings all depend on the material.